Skip to Main Content

 This section of the United States Courts website states it "provides statistical data and analysis on the business of the federal Judiciary."

-Access United States Courts tab: Statistics & Reports.
-Includes Judicial Business of the United States Courts (annual) and Federal Judicial Caseload Statistics (annual).
+Access United States Courts tab: Data & News.
+Path: Reports > Statistical Reports includes Judicial Business of the United States Courts (annual) and Caseload Statistics Data Tables (annual).

 eBook: The Making of Lawyers' Careers